 Some banks, brokers and other nominee record holders may be participating in the practice of "householding" proxy statements and annual reports.
-This means that only one copy of our documents, including the Notice of Internet Availability of Proxy Materials or, if requested, the 2020 Annual Report and proxy statement, may have been sent to multiple stockholders in your household unless you have requested otherwise.
-We will promptly deliver a separate copy of any of the above documents to you if you write or call us at Imara Inc., 116 Huntington Ave, Sixth Floor, Boston, Massachusetts 02116, Attention: Corporate Secretary, telephone: 617-206-2020.
+This means that only one copy of our documents, including the Notice of Internet Availability of Proxy Materials or, if applicable, the 2021 Annual Report and proxy statement, may have been sent to multiple stockholders sharing an address unless we received contrary instructions.
+We will promptly deliver a separate copy of any of the above documents to you upon request if you write or call us at Imara Inc., 116 Huntington Ave, Sixth Floor, Boston, Massachusetts 02116, Attention: Corporate Secretary, telephone: 617-206-2020.
 If you want to receive separate copies of the Notice of Internet Availability of Proxy Materials, proxy statement or annual report to stockholders in the future, or if you are receiving multiple copies and would like to receive only one copy per household, you should contact your bank, broker or other nominee record holder, or you may contact us at the above address and phone number.

-STOCKHOLDER PROPOSALS FOR OUR 2022 ANNUAL MEETING
+STOCKHOLDER PROPOSALS FOR OUR 2023 ANNUAL MEETING

-A stockholder who would like to have a proposal considered for inclusion in our 2022 proxy statement must submit the proposal in accordance with the procedures outlined in Rule 14a-8 of the Exchange Act so that it is received by us no later than January 18, 2022.
-However, if the date of the 2022 annual meeting of stockholders is changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before we begin to print and send our proxy statement for the 2022 annual meeting of stockholders.
+A stockholder who would like to have a proposal considered for inclusion in our 2023 proxy statement must submit the proposal in accordance with the procedures outlined in Rule 14a-8 of the Exchange Act so that it is received by us no later than December 22, 2022.
+However, if the date of the 2023 annual meeting of stockholders is changed by more than 30 days from the date of the previous year's meeting, then the deadline is a reasonable time before we begin to print and send our proxy statement for the 2023 annual meeting of stockholders.
 SEC rules set standards for eligibility and specify the types of stockholder proposals that may be excluded from a proxy statement.
 Stockholder proposals should be addressed to Imara Inc., 116 Huntington Ave, Sixth Floor, Boston, Massachusetts 02116, Attention: Corporate Secretary.